SidonTheTroll/Legacy-Notes/english-tuition/clauses.md

 	- Adverbial clause: After the home assignment is done,
 	- Main clause: I will sleep for some time.
     - Switch around: I will sleep for some time after the home assignment is done.
+- **Dependent clause at the end**: My neighbour starts shouting when he is angry.
+- After the home assignment, I will sleep for some time.
+    - Conjunction: after
+    - Adevrbial clause: After the home assignment is done,
+    - Main clause: I will sleep for some time.
+    - Switch around: I will sleep for some time after the home assignment is done.